AdvaniaSE/PowerShellFundamentals/03. Commands and Methods/Lab.md

 - Find a command to stop a process using PowerShell
 - Stop the opened text editor in PowerShell using the process id

+---

-- Find a command to use, then rename this file to "MyLabFile.csv"
+- Find a command to use, then rename the file to "MyLabFile.csv"
 - Find the file size of the "MyLabFile.csv"
 - Find a command to use, then create a folder called "MyLabFiles".
 Remember the path to it
 - Find a command to use, then copy the file "MyLabFile.csv" to the new "MyLabFiles" folder